Driplytics/Flight-Delay-Analysis-/README.md

 ```

 >:bulb: **Busiest Airports recorded the highest number of flights, and also the higest number of Delays.**
     A crowded or exceptionally busy airport can have planes lined up on the runway waiting to take off. which causes Airport Congestion.
-Most times Congestions which are common with busy Airports.
+Most times Congestions are common with busy Airports.

  ![](https://github.com/Driplytics/Flight-Delay-Analysis-/blob/main/airports%20review.png)
  ```

  ```
 > :bulb: **Number of flights are less on the weekends, and its clearly reflects on the number of delays recorded as the weeks comes to an end.**
-> Flight delays tends to reduces as weekends approaches, when flight Activities are low.
+> Flight delays tends to reduce as weekends approaches, when flight Activities are low.

  ![](https://github.com/Driplytics/Flight-Delay-Analysis-/blob/main/Weekends%20Review.png)